rudderlabs/query-generator/README.md

 - Pre-populates the list of RudderStack events and their associated properties present in the data warehouse
 - Retrieves the list of events and their properties based on the filtering conditions set by you through the UI
 - Automatically generates the SQL query based on the user-specified filters, which can be run on your data warehouse to obtain the required data

-## ⚡️Key Features
-✓ No manual coding required, saving your time and effort <br>
-✓ Easy to use interface for generating the queries <br>
-✓ Fully tested for Redshift and Snowflake, but works with all the other data warehouses as well <br>

 ## ⚡️ How to Use the RudderStack Query Generator